What is Hakomi?

 help you relate in ways that can be relaxing and nourishing

 You do not need to have any experience of mindfulness to attend.
 Just bring your curiosity and willingness to explore!

 Spaces are limited and your place will be confirmed upon payment.

 Please email Loan for payment information and to book your place firstname.lastname@example.org

 "If you can observe your own experience with a minimum of intereference, and if you don't try to control what you experience, if you simply allow things to happen and you observe them, then you will be able to discover things about yourself that you did not know before.
 You can discover little pieces of the inner structures of your mind, the very things that make you who you are."

 Sessions are available online via Zoom and in person.

 In person sessions are in quiet, peaceful therapy rooms 5 minutes walk from Kentish Town tube station.
 There are also numerous bus links and residential parking.

 Concession rates are available.

-An initial series of six sessions will give you the chance to develop trust in working together and a sense of how Hakomi is helping you.
+You are advised to initially plan to have three sessions.
+This will give you the chance to develop trust in working together and sense whether Hakomi is an approach that is beneficial for you.